 In December 2012, the Company raised net proceeds of \$80.5 million through the sale of 19,000,000 shares of its common stock at a price of \$4.43 per share and the sale of warrants to purchase 500,000 shares of its common stock at a price of \$4.42 per warrant share in a private equity financing.
 The warrants have an exercise price of \$0.01 per share.
-In accordance with authoritative accounting guidance, the warrants' value of \$2.2 million was determined on the date of grant using the Black-Scholes model with the following assumptions: risk free interest rate of 1.1 percent, volatility of 105.8 percent, a 7.0 year term and no dividend yield.
-These warrants were recorded as a component of stockholders' equity within additional paid-in capital.
-Per their terms, the warrants to purchase 500,000 shares of common stock, of which 493,145 remained outstanding at September 30, 2019, may not be exercised if the holder's ownership of the Company's common stock would exceed 19.99 percent following such exercise.
+In accordance with authoritative accounting guidance, the warrants' value of \$2.2 million was determined on the date of grant using the Black-Scholes model and recorded as a component of stockholders' equity within additional paid-in capital.
+Per their terms, the warrants to purchase 500,000 shares of common stock, of which 493,145 remained outstanding at June 30, 2020, may not be exercised if the holder's ownership of the Company's common stock would exceed 19.99 percent following such exercise.